This post may contain affiliate links

--Whole chocolate chips added last to the mix, just before they hit the oven.
+-Whole chocolate chips are added last to the mix, just before they hit the oven.

 The more chocolate goodness these contain, the better for me.
 I have found the perfect sweet spot.

-There are some other perks which I absolutely dig about these sweet babies, besides being super delicious and vegan.
+There are some other perks that I absolutely dig about these sweet babies, besides being super delicious and vegan.